This post was most recently updated on July 25th, 2021

 The challenge is getting just the right amount of mixture on the wraps that it doesn’t flake off, but it has enough that it sticks to itself.

-Place the wrap over the bowl and warm and mould the wrap so that it shapes and sticks.
+Place the wrap over the bowl and warm and mold the wrap so that it shapes and sticks.
 It will firm up in the fridge.

 If you are wrapping food, use it in the same manner that you would wax paper or cling film.